Jordan-Boulton1/jb-fit/README.md

 - **Personalized Coaching**: Receive one-on-one coaching from a fitness expert, tailored to your specific goals and needs.
 - **Personal Check-Ins**: Benefit from regular personal check-ins to ensure you're on track with your fitness goals and receive the support you need to succeed.
 - **Custom Exercise Plans**: Get exercise plans specifically designed for you  by a fitness professional.
 These personalized plans take into account your current fitness level, goals, and preferences, ensuring maximum effectiveness and safety.
+- **Tailored Nutrition Plans**: Access personalized nutrition plans that complements your fitness goals.
+These plans are crafted to meet you dietary preferences and nutritional needs, helping you achieve optimal results.
 - **Community Support**: Join a thriving community of like-minded individuals who share your passion for fitness.
 Engage in forums, share your progress, and support each other.
 - **Convenient Payments**: With integrated Stripe payments, purchasing exercise plans and booking coaching sessions is secure and hassle-free.
 - **Progress Tracking**: Keep track of your fitness journey with tools to monitor your progress, set new goals, and celebrate your achievements.